imruljubair/BdSLImset/README.md

 # BdSLImset: Bangladeshi Sign Language Image Dataset
 The dataset contains images of different Bangladeshi sign letters.
+It is still on prgress.
 Feel free to use for projects.
-Please cite it if you use this dataset for research works.
+Please cite it if you use this dataset for any research work.

 # Current Project:
-We are wroking on a project "Real Time Bangladeshi Sign Language Detection" using this dataset (2018).
+We are working on a project "Real Time Bangladeshi Sign Language Detection" using this dataset (2018).

 # Collaorators:
 Oishee Hoque: bintu3003@gmail.com